Bells of Notre-Dame de Paris

-There are 10 church bells in the cathedral of Notre-Dame de Paris, all of which are mounted in the two main bell towers.
-Notre-Dame used to have other smaller bells in the spire and within the roof, but these were destroyed in a fire in 2019.
+There are 13 church bells in the cathedral of Notre-Dame de Paris; 10 main bells are mounted in the two main bell towers and 3 smaller bells in the sanctuary.
+Notre-Dame used to have other bells in the spire, but these were destroyed in a fire in 2019.

 For most of the cathedral's history, the bells have been primarily used as a striking clock, to call to prayer for the Angelus, and to announce and participate in Divine Offices and special services.
 They have also sometimes been used as a tocsin or to commemorate historic events.
 As such they have become a familiar part of life in Paris, where they are known as "the cathedral's voice."

 The largest, oldest, and most well-known of Notre-Dame's bells is the bourdon Emmanuel, which was cast in 1686.
 Emmanuel is considered by campanologists as one of Europe's finest bells and was designated a national historic landmark in 1944 when it rang during the liberation of Paris.